Winisition/SPY500_Constituent_Analysis/README.md

 ## Limitations

-1. **Survivorship bias on prices.** Approximately 23% of historical S&P 500 constituents have no price data on Yahoo Finance — these are mostly genuine delistings such as bankruptcies and acquisitions from before 2015.
-All price-derived metrics exclude missing-price tickers (~23%), which biases results toward surviving constituents
+1. **Survivorship bias on prices.** About 23% of historical S&P 500 constituents have no price data on Yahoo Finance.
+They are possibly genuine delistings like bankruptcies and acquisitions from before 2015.
+All price-derived metrics exclude these tickers, so results skew toward companies that survived.

-2. **yfinance unreliability.** Yahoo Finance is rate-limited and periodically IP-blocks scrapers.
-Yahoo can change its internal endpoints at any time.
-For production reproducibility, a paid provider (Tiingo, Polygon) or a static source (stooq) is more reliable.
+2. **yfinance reliability.** Yahoo Finance rate-limits scrapers and occasionally blocks them entirely.
+The endpoints can change without notice.
+If you're running this repeatedly or in production, stooq is more dependable.

-3. **Pre-1957 stint assumption.** Tickers that appear in the Wikipedia changes log only as removals (no matching add event) are assumed to have entered the index at S&P 500 inception (March 4, 1957).
-This overstates tenure for those tickers, as they may have joined later but before the changes log starts.
+3. **Pre-1957 tenure assumption.** Tickers that show up in the changes log only as removals without a matching adding ticker are assumed to have been in the index since inception (March 4, 1957).
+This overstates their tenure if they actually joined later but the changes log did not capture it.

-4. **Wikipedia data quality.** Constituents and changes data are community-edited.
-It is possible for there to be missing changes, inaccurate dates and inconsistent reason wording.
-There is no cross-validation against S&P's official press releases or a paid data source.
+4. **Wikipedia data quality.** The constituent and changes tables are community maintained.
+There are likely missing events, and are not cross-validated against S&P's official records.

-5. **"Other" reason bucket.** Removals whose Wikipedia reason text doesn't match any regex pattern fall into "Other."
-Inspection shows these are mostly historical IPO debuts and ambiguous index changes, but some real M&A and market cap cases are likely missed.

-6. **Sector classification is a current snapshot only.** Each ticker has one GICS sector from the current Wikipedia table.
-Reclassifications over time aren't tracked — sector-based KPIs treat current sector as historical sector.
+5. **Sector classification is a point-in-time snapshot.** Every ticker gets its current GICS sector from Wikipedia, and historical reclassifications aren't tracked.
+Therefore, sector-level metrics treat today's classification as if it never changed.

-7. **Date format parsing is brittle.** `strptime` with `'%B %d, %Y'` assumes Wikipedia's date format is consistent across all 394 change rows.
-Edge cases (e.g., "circa 1990" or unusual formatting) fail silently and rows are dropped.
+6. **Date parsing assumes consistent formatting.** The changes log is parsed with `strptime('%B %d, %Y')`.
+Assumes Wikipedia's date format is consistent across all 394 change rows.
+Edge cases (e.g., "circa 1990" or unusual formatting) fail silently if they exist.

 ## What's next

-1. **Switch price ingestion to stooq** for reliability — yfinance's rate limiting makes reproducing the pipeline risky in the future
+1. **Switch price ingestion to stooq** for reliability, yfinance's rate limiting makes reproducing the pipeline risky in the future

-2. **Add the "index inclusion effect" KPI** that was deferred from original scope — does being added to the S&P 500 actually move a stock's price?
+2. **Add the "index inclusion effect" KPI** Does being added to the S&P 500 actually move a stock's price?

 3. **Add dbt tests** Expand dbt test coverage to intermediate and mart layers beyond the existing tenure test.

-4. **Build a Streamlit dashboard** over the marts as a presentation layer — currently the marts are queried directly via DuckDB CLI.
+4. **Build a Streamlit dashboard** over the marts as a presentation layer